Clemapfel/mousetrap/docs/05_events.md

 + ButtonID::BUTTON_03 - BUTTON_09 are additional mouse-model-specific buttons
 + ButtonID::NONE is none of the above

-To check which mouse button was pressed when a signal of `ClickEventController` was emitted, we use `ClickEventController::get_current_button`, which returns an id as stated above.
+To check which mouse button was pressed when a signal of `ClickEventController` was emitted, we use `ClickEventController::get_current_button`, which returns an ID as stated above.
-If we only want signals to emitted for certain buttons, we can use `ClickEventController::set_only_listens_to_button` to restrict the choice of button. `ClickEventController::set_touch_only` filters all click events except those coming from touch devices.
+If we only want signals to be emitted for certain buttons, we can use `ClickEventController::set_only_listens_to_button` to restrict the choice of button. `ClickEventController::set_touch_only` filters all click events except those coming from touch devices.

 If we want to activate an action when a widget `some_widget`, is clicked twice with the left mouse button, we can do the following: